-Basic childhood toys, such as hula hoops, jump ropes, wooden outdoor playhouse, and trampoline, are great for simple, active fun.
+Basic childhood toys, such as hula hoops, jump ropes, wooden outdoor playhouse, and flat ground trampoline, are great for simple, active fun.
 They are kid-friendly perfect equipment for setting up obstacle courses, made-up games, and races.
 Outdoor swing is another backyard element that you may want to consider.
 Swings are fun and soothing, great for developing balance and equilibrium, and a superb way to be more active.

 Take Their Indoor Toys to the Outdoors: